Wan Rizal: Political career

 Rizal has been involved in political activities with the governing People's Action Party (PAP) since 2018, after having helped out Member of Parliament Zainal Sapari at his Meet-the-People Sessions for a year in 2017.

-He made his political debut in the 2020 general election as part of a four-member PAP team contesting in Jalan Besar GRC and the team won 65.37% of the vote.
+During the 2020 general election, both Lily Neo and Yaacob Ibrahim stepped down as Member of Parliament of Jalan Besar GRC.
+He joined as part of a four-member PAP team contesting in Jalan Besar GRC.
+The team won 65.37% of the vote.